h3rald/h3rald/contents/articles/december-adventure-2024.md

 ### Day #11

 The [spec](https://hex.2c.fyi/spec) is up!
 No, not quite: I just managed to add an outline and the signature of every native symbol.
-I also updated the [web.hex](https://github.com/h3rald/hex/blob/master/scripts/web.hex) script (the mini static site generator for the hex site) to handle placeholders like `{{sym-puts}}` and substitute them with links to the corresponding [definition](https://hex.2c.fyi/spec#puts-symbol) in the spec.
+I also updated the [web.hex](https://github.com/h3rald/hex/blob/master/scripts/web.hex) script (the mini static site generator for the hex site) to handle placeholders like `\{\{sym-puts\}\}` and substitute them with links to the corresponding [definition](https://hex.2c.fyi/spec#puts-symbol) in the spec.

 I also added more tests and fixed a problem with parsing escaped characters like backslashes and quotes in strings.
 Hopefully...